zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

-Gets all certificates (both root and non-root).
+Gets all certificates.
+This query works for all types of certificates (PAA, PAI, NOC_ROOT, NOC_ICA).

 Revoked certificates are not returned.
 Use [GET_ALL_REVOKED_CERTS](#get_all_revoked_certs) to get a list of all revoked certificates.